3 - Introduction to engagement

 I: Messages of the Stakeholder engagement

-I1: The following Stakeholder engagement phases: awareness-raising and popularization, empowerment, restitution and communication, occur at least once in the approach.
+I1: The following Stakeholder engagement phases: awareness raising and outreach, empowerment, results presentation and communication, occur at least once in the approach.

-J1: At least one Stakeholder engagement action takes place during the launch and framing steps of the approach, the interim restitution and the synthesis of the approach.
+J1: At least one Stakeholder engagement action takes place during the launch and framing stages of the approach, intermediate results presentation and overall synthesis of the approach.

 Stakeholder engagement